RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 with a _do_ by nnn.
 These two dos shall be the same, or the latter nested one or more levels within the former.
 The number of levels is called the _nesting_correction_ and influences the semantics of the _iterate_ or _leave_.
 It is zero if the two dos are the same.
-The _nesting_correction_ for _iterates_ or _leaves_ that do not contain `VAR_SYMBOL` is zero.
+The _nesting_correction_ for _iterates_ or _leaves_ that do not contain _VAR_SYMBOL_ is zero.

 ### Trace-only labels

-Instances of LABEL which occur within a grouping_instruction and are not in a nc/ at the end of that grouping_instruction are instances of trace-only labels.
+Instances of _LABEL_ which occur within a _grouping_instruction_ and are not in a _ncl_ at the end of that _grouping_instruction_ are instances of trace-only labels.

 ### Clauses and line numbers

 The activity of tracing execution is defined in terms of clauses.
 A program consists of clauses, each clause ended by a semicolon special token.
 The semicolon may be explicit in the program or inferred.
-The line number of a clause is one more than the number of EOL events recognized before the first token of the clause was recognized.
+The line number of a clause is one more than the number of _EOL_ events recognized before the first token of the clause was recognized.

 ### Nested IF instructions

-The syntax specification nnn allows 'IF' instructions to be nested and does not fully specify the association of an 'ELSE' keyword with an 'IF' keyword.
-An 'ELSE' associates with the closest prior 'IF' that it can associate with in conformance with the syntax.
+The syntax specification nnn allows `'IF'` instructions to be nested and does not fully specify the association of an `'ELSE'` keyword with an `'IF'` keyword.
+An `'ELSE'` associates with the closest prior `'IF'` that it can associate with in conformance with the syntax.

 ### Choice of messages